Cherry Blossom Viewing Picnic in Tokachi

 The barbecue includes various kinds of meat and fresh local vegetables.
 We can accommodate special requests if you have any food allergies or dietary restrictions.
 You can also choose to include alcoholic drinks (separate fee required).

-As an optional extra, you can choose to play park golf or ride a boat in the pond after the barbecue (separate fee required).
+As an optional extra, you can try to play a local sport called park golf after the barbecue (separate fee required).

 Note: All images are for illustration purposes only.
 Your actual experience may vary.